This is the third post of my seven-part Alaska Cruise series.

 Pro Tip: When starting your train ride from Skagway, make sure you sit on the left hand side seats and on your way back, on the right side.
 That way, you’ll have the best views to and fro.

 PS: We did the White Pass & Yukon Route Railway early in the morning and by the time we were back in Skagway, it was time for lunch.
 Post lunch, we spent the rest of our time exploring the beautiful town of Skagway on a self-guided walking tour.
-I will cover this bit in a separate post.

 Are you on Steemit?
 Check out my profile and follow me!